-- We will keep in regular contact with you for the following six weeks you are in this study.
-We will: - Contact you every day for 42 days with a link to a web-based daily symptom diary to see if you are managing to take your antibiotics, to see how your UTI symptoms are, to see if you have had to contact the doctor, hospital or pharmacist again or take any extra medication for your UTI.
-If you don't have any UTI symptoms, you will only need to complete a shorter questionnaire, with two questions.
-If your symptoms of UTI are not improving as you would expect, or are getting worse, you should seek further healthcare as you usually would, and as you have been advised by your local doctor or nurse. - Ask you to send us your used blister packs of antibiotics when you have finished them using the envelope provided. - Ask you to collect a urine sample two days after you have finished your antibiotics and post it to us for analysis. - Additionally, if you experience new or recurring UTI symptoms which you contact a healthcare professional including a pharmacist about again, we will ask you to send the research team another urine sample.
-We ask that you send a urine sample each time this happens up to and including day 42.
+We will keep in regular contact with you for the following six weeks you are in this study.
+We will:

+Contact you daily for 14 days with a link to a web-based symptom diary to see if you are managing to take your antibiotics, to see how your UTI symptoms are, to see if you have had to contact the doctor, hospital or pharmacist again or take any extra medication for your UTI.
+This will be followed by a weekly symptom diary up to and including Day 42.
+If you don't have any UTI symptoms, you will only need to complete a shorter questionnaire.
+If your symptoms of UTI are not improving as you would expect, or are getting worse, you should seek further healthcare as you usually would, and as you have been advised by your local doctor or nurse.

+Ask you to collect a urine sample two days after you have finished your antibiotics and post it to us for analysis.
+We will send you a link to a short video that will guide you on how to use the urine sample packaging and shipping material provided to you by your recruiting site.

-- At the end of 6 weeks, and then also at 6 months we will ask you to fill in a form about your symptoms and time in the study.
-We will ask your GP to complete a review of your medical records at these time points as well.
+- Additionally, if you experience new or recurring UTI symptoms which you contact a healthcare professional including a pharmacist about again, we will ask you to send the research team another urine sample.
+We ask that you send a urine sample each time this happens up to and including day 42. - At the end of 6 weeks, and then also at 6 months we will ask you to fill in a form about your symptoms and time in the study.
+Your GP or research team will be asked to complete a review of your medical records at these time points as well.
 We will collect your NHS number in order to help with this. - If you are taking part in the rectal swab sub-study we will ask for samples before you start treatment, when you finish your treatment, at 6 weeks and at six months, and ask you to fill in a short questionnaire at before you start treatment, at 6 weeks and at 6 months.
 We will use data held by the UK Health Security Agency to find out details of any health care attendances and urine samples you have had sent for testing for a year before and for the year after you joined the study. - If you agreed to the interview sub-study we will contact you with more information about the sub-study, and arrange consent and interview.